rodricios/autocomplete/README.md

 Ok, so clearly I'm no brainician, and that may or may not be the way our brain works - actually, it's probably super super unlikely.

 But even though that idea is probably wrong, the idea itself sounds like a pretty darn good way of suggesting the next word or words somebody is trying to *type*.

-Hey, wait a minute.
-Where have we seen this before?

-*You google "where you migh..."* Hey!
-This is where I saw this!

-Most search engines of course can do this too you guys.

-Oh, silly Google and Microsoft and Yahoo and other giant multi-dollar-naire companies keeping such a cool and useful idea away from us, lol rofl rite!? >.<

-:P

-jaisjdp$4ioj^#asif

-92jdfaf

-101

-...

-Sorry about that.

-Ok, let's not lose sight of the much more interesting and useful question we could ask next: *How they do that?!*

-Well, turns out you started working on that problem however many minutes it took you, or whoever's reading this to you, to read from the beginning of the article to here!

-And we're almost done!

-Where were we?
-Like before I got all distracted?

-...

-Turns out 15 sentences ago: "...whether I want to say *the apple*, *the automobile*, *the austronaut*, etc."

 What if you had a way to count the number of times you've heard "apple" said after the word "the"?